codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

 (*system/Controller.php*).

 The **controller is what will become the center of every request** to your web application.
-Like any php class, you refer to it within your controllers as ``$this``.
+Like any PHP class, you refer to it within your controllers as ``$this``.

 Now that you've created your first method, it's time to make some basic page